Originally posted at….

 In the 1990’s golden era of Colombian football, Freddy Rincón was a pivotal player as an attacking midfielder and forward.
 More dependable and consistent than some of his big names peers.
 Rincon played 84 times for Colombia, netting 17 times.

 He scored a legendary Colombian goal in the 1990 World cup, against the Iconic West German team starring Matthäus, Völler and Klinsman.
 Colombia needed at least a draw to qualify, and when the Germans went ahead in the 88th minute, Colombians hearts around the world sank.
 But in the dying seconds of injury time, Rincon on the end of an El Pibe through ball, nutmegged Bodo Illgner to put Colombia through to the last 16, and cementing his place in Colombian footballing folklore.
 He also played his part in the 0-5 win over Argentinian in the world cup qualifiers, bagging one goal.

 Rincón won the Colombian championship with America de Cali in 1990 and 1992.
 He also spent time in Brazil, winning the Brazilian Serie A and Camperoanto with both Palmeiras and Cornithians, and also the FIFA world Club Cup with the latter.
-He was signed for Parma after his performance against Argentina to partner Asprilla, but the three non-EU player rule meant he was unable to register and hence loaned for a season to Napoli.
+Parma signed Rincón after his performance against Argentina to partner Asprilla, but the three non-EU player rule meant he was unable to register, and hence loaned for a season to Napoli.
 He then signed for Real Madrid for one season, before returning to South America.

 Rincón may not have been the greatest Colombian Soccer player ever, but he will never be forgotten that’s for sure.

 5. Mario Alberto Yepes